 - A no-wax vinyl coating is quite economical and helps make the vinyl floor shiny without polishing or buffing it.
-It has stain-resistant properties that help to maintain the new look for vinyl flooring.
+It has stain-resistant properties that help to maintain the new look of vinyl flooring.
 Over many years.

-- A urethane coat is a relatively expensive form of coating comparison to a no-wax vinyl.
+- A urethane coat is a relatively expensive form of coating compared to a no-wax vinyl.
 It is stain-resistant, durable, and easy to against scuffing and allows the vinyl floor to retain its sheen for a longer time without polishing or buffing.

 - The enhanced urethane coat is probably the most expensive of all the different types of vinyl coating.
 Expectedly so as it provides the greatest durability and scratch-resistance to the floor.
-It is stain-resistant and can resist stubborn scuffs and scratches effectively allows the vinyl floor to retain its shine for the longest period of time.
+It is stain-resistant and can resist stubborn scuffs and scratches effectively allowing the vinyl floor to retain its shine for the longest period of time.